IgnisDa/ryot/docs/content/importing.md

 - Go the bottom and click on the "Export this list" button.
 - Upload the csv file in the input.

+## IGDb

+You can import your lists from [IGDb](https://www.igdb.com).
+Each list has to be imported separately.
+A few points to note:

+- Importing into the "In Progress" collection will set 0% progress for the items.
+- Importing into the "Completed" collection will set 100% progress for the items.
+- Import into any other collection will just add the items to the collection.

+### Steps

+- Login to your account and go to your profile.
+The default activity lists can be exported from  here.
+Click on the list you want to export and download it as CSV.
+- For your custom lists, please visit the "My Lists" page.
+- Upload the CSV file and choose the correct list type from the dropdown.

 ## Audiobookshelf

 The Audiobookshelf importer supports importing all media that have a valid Audible ID or